... The Programmer God ...

 Cite: "Programming relativity for use in Planck scale Simulation Hypothesis modeling".

-Simulating gravitational and atomic orbits via rotating particle-particle orbital pairs
+3. Gravitational orbits from n-body rotating particle-particle orbital pairs